Yogurt: History

 Industrialization of yogurt production is credited to Isaac Carasso, who, in 1919, started a small yogurt business in Barcelona, Spain, naming the business Danone ("little Daniel") after his son.
 The brand later expanded to the United States under an Americanized version of the name, Dannon.
 Yogurt with added fruit jam was patented in 1933 by the Radlická Mlékárna dairy in Prague.

 Yogurt was introduced to the United States in the first decade of the twentieth century, influenced by Élie Metchnikoff's The Prolongation of Life; Optimistic Studies (1908); it was available in tablet form for those with digestive intolerance and for home culturing.
-It was popularized by John Harvey Kellogg at the Battle Creek Sanitarium, where it was used both orally and in enemas, and later by Armenian immigrants Sarkis and Rose Colombosian, who started "Colombo and Sons Creamery" in Andover, Massachusetts, in 1929.
+It was popularized by John Harvey Kellogg at the Battle Creek Sanitarium, where it was used both orally and in enemas, and later by Armenian immigrants Sarkis and Rose Colombosian, who started the Colombo and Sons Creamery in Andover, Massachusetts, in 1929.

-Colombo Yogurt was originally delivered around New England in a horse-drawn wagon inscribed with the Armenian word "madzoon" which was later changed to "yogurt", the Turkish language name of the product, as Turkish was the lingua franca between immigrants of the various Near Eastern ethnicities who were the main consumers at that time.
+Colombo yogurt was reportedly first delivered around New England in a horse-drawn wagon bearing the Armenian word "madzoon"; this was later replaced with "yogurt", a term that was more familiar to many of the company's customers from the eastern Mediterranean and Near East.
 Yogurt's popularity in the United States was enhanced in the 1950s and 1960s, when it was presented as a health food by scientists like Hungarian-born bacteriologist Stephen A. Gaymont.
 Plain yogurt still proved too sour for the American palate and in 1966 Colombo Yogurt sweetened the yogurt and added fruit preserves, creating "fruit on the bottom" style yogurt.
 This was successful and company sales soon exceeded $1 million per year.
 By the late 20th century, yogurt had become a common American food item and Colombo Yogurt was sold in 1993 to General Mills, which discontinued the brand in 2010.

 Nutrition

-Yogurt (plain yogurt from whole milk) is 81% water, 9% protein, 5% fat, and 4% carbohydrates, including 4% sugars (table).
+Plain yogurt from whole milk is 81% water, 9% protein, 5% fat, and 4% carbohydrates, including 4% sugars.
 A 100-gram amount provides 406 kJ of dietary energy.
 As a proportion of the Daily Value (DV), a serving of yogurt is a rich source of vitamin B_{12} (31% DV) and riboflavin (23% DV), with moderate content of protein, phosphorus, and selenium (14 to 19% DV; table).